seanpierce/passman/README.md

 # PassMan
 <img src="img/Release-1.1.0-blue.svg">

-PassMan is a Python-based password management console application.
-Data is managed using Peewee and stored in a Sqlite3 database.
+PassMan is a Python-based **pass**word **man**agement console application.
+Data is managed using Peewee ORM and stored in a Sqlite3 database.

 ### Dependencies
 * Python3
   * Check version using `$ python --version`
-  * <a href="https://www.python.org/downloads/release/python-365/">Upgrading to Python3</a>
+  * <a href="https://www.python.org/downloads/release/python-365/">Installing or upgrading to Python3</a>
 * <a href="http://docs.peewee-orm.com/en/latest/">PeeWee</a>
 * <a href="https://pypi.org/project/bcrypt/">Bcrypt</a>
 * <a href="https://pypi.org/project/colorama/">Colorama</a>